 - Or find your Morgantown neighborhood associations out of a list.

-- The Communication Office page is a comprehensive look at how to get up to date and accurate information from the City.
+- The Communication Department page is a comprehensive look at how to get up to date and accurate information from the City.

 - One easy was to stay informed is to sign up for the Morgantown Messenger, our enewsletter, sent monthly.